burrt/burrt.github.io/_posts/2020-04-07-rich-dad-poor-dad.md

 title: "Rich Dad Poor Dad"
 date: 2020-04-07 20:59:50 +1000
 categories: [books]
-excerpt: A life-changing read for me.
-To view the world from a different lens and it's never too late.
 description: A life-changing read for me.
 To view the world from a different lens and it's never too late.
 ---